 Non-spicy option: If you really can’t tolerate spicy food, I have a work-around for you.
 Add a couple of strips of roasted bell pepper (chop them up first).
 I like to buy these from a jar in brine.

 Forming a Deep Dish Pizza in a Dutch Oven

 I recommend either a large 7-quart Dutch oven or large cast iron skillet for baking the crust because you need something to evenly distribute heat.
-If you’re Dutch oven is moderate to small, you can divide the dough in half.
-Cook each half separately or reserve the dough in the fridge for up to 16 hours or freeze it.
+If your Dutch oven is small to moderate in size, you can divide the dough in half.
+Cook each dough separately or reserve any extra dough in the fridge for up to 16 hours.
+Yes, you can even freeze pizza dough.